akiradeveloper/LinHash/README.md

 Linear Hashing implementation in Rust.

+Best suit for metadata store for a database.

 ## What's good about Linear Hashing?

 - It is a on-disk data structure to maintain key-value mappings.
 - It doesn't use much RAM except temporary buffers.
-- Since queries need only one or two reads from the disk, it is very fast.
+- Since GETs need only one or two reads from the disk, it is very fast.
-- The query performance isn't affected by the database size.
+- The GET performance isn't affected by the database size.
-- Concurrency is studied in [Concurrency in linear hashing](https://dl.acm.org/doi/10.1145/22952.22954).
+- Concurrency is well studied in [Concurrency in linear hashing](https://dl.acm.org/doi/10.1145/22952.22954).
 - The algorithm is simple and elegant.

 ## What's good about this implementation?

+- GETs are never blocked by other operations except LIST.
 - GETs and INSERTs are fully concurrent.
 - Use rkyv's zero-copy deserialization for fast queries.
 - Use RWF_ATOMIC flag for avoiding torn writes.